mmerrell/Quantum-Starter-Kit/README.md

 * Configure the [TestNG.xml](https://github.com/Project-Quantum/Quantum-Starter-Kit/wiki/Quantum%20TestNG%20File) to filter the tests to execute and the devices used in the test.

 Configuration of the [application properties](https://github.com/Project-Quantum/Quantum-Starter-Kit/wiki/The%20application.properties%20file) and the [TestNG.xml file](https://github.com/Project-Quantum/Quantum-Starter-Kit/wiki/Quantum%20TestNG%20File), as well as creating object definitions in the [Object Repository](https://github.com/Project-Quantum/Quantum-Starter-Kit/wiki/Object%20Repository) and [creating customized steps](https://github.com/Project-Quantum/Quantum-Starter-Kit/wiki/Creating%20customized%20steps), require knowledge of Java, TestNG, and XPath.

-:information_source: The [Perfecto plugin](https://www.perfectomobile.com/ni/resources/downloads/add-ins-plugins-and-extensions) enables access to real devices and desktop Web sessions in the CQ Lab, as well as easy-to-use [Object Spy](https://community.perfectomobile.com/series/18628) for mapping the application objects in the [Object Repository](https://github.com/Project-Quantum/Quantum-Starter-Kit/wiki/Object%20Repository).

 **********************
 # Project Directory Structure